Brick Court Chambers

 • Add To Shortlisth

 Sarah Love is a leading junior who specialises in competition, regulatory and administrative law.
-She has been ranked in Chambers & Partners continuously, for several years, in the fields of Competition Law and Administrative & Public Law.
-She is also gaining increasing recognition for her work in industries that are subject to specific economic regulation (in particular, telecommunications).
-Before coming to the Bar, she studied postgraduate economics and government at Harvard and was a research economist at the Institute for Fiscal Studies.
+She has been ranked in Chambers & Partners continuously, for several years, in the fields of Competition Law (“really accessible and super-smart without being intimidating”; “incredibly smart, very clever and has very good attention to detail”), Administrative & Public Law (“an extremely bright and fantastic advocate”) and Telecommunications (“an effective cross-examiner and very good at assimilating very complex subject matters and getting across the detail”; “fantastically bright; she's really able to grasp complex areas of law outside of her main field”).
+She is also gaining increasing recognition for her work in the Life Sciences/Pharmaceuticals and FRAND spheres.
 Sarah won Competition Junior of the Year in the 2023 Legal 500 Bar Awards.

 Sarah Love is a leading junior who specialises in competition, regulatory and administrative law.
-She has been ranked in Chambers & Partners continuously, for several years, in the fields of Competition Law and Administrative & Public Law.
-She is also gaining increasing recognition for her work in industries that are subject to specific economic regulation (in particular, telecommunications).
-Before coming to the Bar, she studied postgraduate economics and government at Harvard and was a research economist at the Institute for Fiscal Studies.
+She has been ranked in Chambers & Partners continuously, for several years, in the fields of Competition Law (“really accessible and super-smart without being intimidating”; “incredibly smart, very clever and has very good attention to detail”), Administrative & Public Law (“an extremely bright and fantastic advocate”) and Telecommunications (“an effective cross-examiner and very good at assimilating very complex subject matters and getting across the detail”; “fantastically bright; she's really able to grasp complex areas of law outside of her main field”).
+She is also gaining increasing recognition for her work in the Life Sciences/Pharmaceuticals and FRAND spheres.
 Sarah won Competition Junior of the Year in the 2023 Legal 500 Bar Awards.

-Since joining Chambers in 2007, Sarah has appeared in several of the leading cases in her fields of specialism.
+Since joining Chambers in 2007, Sarah has appeared in several of the leading cases in her fields of specialism, including:

-Sarah is a member of the Attorney General's B Panel of Junior Counsel to the Crown.
-She has acted for and advised a wide range of clients, including government departments, public authorities, trade associations, public and private companies, charities and individuals.
+Sarah joined the Attorney General's Panels of Junior Counsel to the Crown in 2010 and progressed to the A Panel, of which she was a member from 2020 to 2025.
+She is called to the Bar of Ireland.
+She has acted for and advised a wide range of clients, including government departments, public authorities, trade associations, companies, charities and individuals.

 READ MORE M